patcon/bikbikeshareshare-bot/README.md

 Currently it is preparing to detect shared location pins with variants of ":bike::pray:" in the description.

+Right now, it only checks and responds to messages when command is run locally.
+It will need to be "daemonized" as a perpetually-running service in order to be functional.

 ## To Do

 - [x] get signal-cli working